sunfounder/pico-2w-kit/docs/source/pyproject/py_light_theremin.rst

 7.1 Creating a Light Theremin
 ====================================================

-In this exciting project, we'll build a **Light Theremin** using a Raspberry Pi Pico 2w, a photoresistor, and a passive buzzer.
+In this exciting project, we'll build a **Light Theremin** using a Raspberry Pi Pico 2 W, a photoresistor, and a passive buzzer.
 A theremin is a unique musical instrument that is played without physical contact, producing different tones based on the position of the player's hands.
 While we can't replicate a traditional theremin entirely, we can simulate its functionality by using light intensity to control sound frequency.

 * `Theremin - Wikipedia <https://en.wikipedia.org/wiki/Theremin>`_